cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Discussion

-There is a growing demand to use and reuse available data, which puts much pressure on the development of software solutions that help researchers not only to find but also to effectively reuse data (supporting).
-In ecology especially the integration of small and heterogeneous data, which represent the majority of datasets, seems promising as it potentially can be integrated into a wider context to answer questions on a broader temporal and spatial scale (cite xxx).
+There is a growing demand to use and reuse available data, which puts much pressure on the development of software that help researchers not only to find but also to effectively reuse data (supporting, Kepler).
+Especially the integration of small and heterogeneous data in ecology, which represent the majority of datasets, seems promising as it potentially can be used and integrated a wider context to answer questions on a much broader temporal and spatial scale (cite xxx).
 However, particularly research areas like ecology which are characterised by a high degree of interdisciplinary interactions are challenging in terms of data management.

 The software combination of `rbefdata` and `BEFdata` provides solutions to different aspects of the data life cycle for ecological research groups.
-While the `BEFdata` platform covers storage, and data harmonization tools, metadata support and a social component that fosters sharing data online (cite Karin), the `rbefdata` package gives easy access to data and metadata on the platform as well as it provides upload functionality for datasets and attachments like scripts or figures right from within R. Additionally, the tag based exploration of datasets helps to find datasets relevant for a certain analysis.
-The `tematres` vocabulary server integration further supports this as it allows to retrieve term definitions as well as semantical relations to broaden or narrow down search terms.
+While the `BEFdata` platform covers data storage and serves as a scratch pad for field data.
+It offers data harmonization tools, metadata support and a social component that fosters sharing data online (cite Karin).
+The `rbefdata` package enables access to data and metadata on the platform as well as it provides upload functionality for datasets and attachments like scripts or figures right from within R. The tag based exploration of datasets of the BEFdata platform helps to find relevant data for a certain analysis.
+The `tematres` vocabulary integration further supports this as it allows to retrieve term definitions as well as relations to broaden or narrow down search terms along a hierarchy.

 `rbefdata` makes scripting a workflow to pull data for analysis and push back results and scripts simple.
-The upload mechanism can help to keep the data management platform up to date on the fly and gives other researchers the possibility to reproduce results by downloading scripts attached.
-An uploaded script is not only a stepping stone to reproducible research but also helps to track down data provenance which can be interesting in acknowledging data providers even for only one data column that has been used in an analysis.
+The upload mechanism can help to keep the data management platform up to date and gives other researchers the possibility to reproduce results by downloading scripts attached to proposals or datasets.
+An uploaded script is not only a stepping stone to reproducible research but also helps to track down data provenance which can be interesting in terms of acknowledgement for data providers in a more fine grained view.

 While it seems a waste of time and bandwidth on one hand to always transfer the data to a local script for processing, this approach also has its upsides.